module json.tf

 The underlying pattern

-is a function used to encode binary values.
-It accepts a single binary argument x
+binary_encoder is a function used to encode binary values.
+It accepts a single binary argument x, and

 returns a value to encode in the JSON string.
 It must not return a datetime or binary value.

-Values not representable in JSON such as functions, NaN
+Values not representable in JSON such as functions, NaN, Infinity, and -Infinity are encoded as null.

 > json.stringify({:a "foo", :b "bar"})